Forget the old myths about housebreaking

 Methods of housebreaking

-When all goes well and they are using the papers consistently, the papers are either moved closer to the door and/or another set is placed outside.
+When all goes well and he is using the papers consistently, the papers are either moved closer to the door and/or another set is placed outside.
 The transition is made from concentrating the toilet habits to one spot inside the home to one spot outside the home.
 Finally, the papers inside are eliminated.
 The only problem with this method is that for a period of time it encourages the animal to eliminate inside the home.
 In our experience, housebreaking may take longer when this method is used.

 - Crate Training: The second popular method of housebreaking involves the use of a crate or cage.
 Make sure the crate isn't too large - just big enough to fit their sleeping blanket or mat.
 Dogs do not like to soil their beds because they would be forced to lay in the mess.
-Crate training encourages puppies to learn to control their bladder and bowels.
-During the daytime, puppies 4 months of age or less only have control for a few hours, although during the nighttime it can be less.
+Crate training encourages puppies to control their bladder and bowels.
+During the daytime, puppies 4 months of age or less only have control for a few hours, although during the nighttime it can be longer.

 During housebreaking, whenever the puppy is inside the home but cannot be watched, he is placed in the crate.
 This might be while you are cooking, reading to the children, or even away from the home.
 The last thing you do before you put the puppy in the crate is take him outside to his favorite spot.
 The first thing you do when you take the animal out of the crate is another trip outside.
 No food or water goes in the crate, just a blanket and maybe a chew toy to occupy his time.
 Overnight is definitely crate time.
 As your faith in the puppy grows, leave him out for longer and longer periods of time.